 The individual financial statements of each entity in the Group are prepared using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The Group's and the Company's financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's functional currency.
-All financial information is presented in RM and has been rounded to the nearest million, unless otherwise stated.
+All financial information has been rounded to the nearest million, unless otherwise stated.